noideaman/VRChat-Avatar-Scaler/README.md

 See [Keyboard shortcuts](#keyboard-shortcuts) below for the full list and instructions on changing them.

+### Quick height input

+Press `Ctrl + Alt + I` (rebindable) while VRChat is focused to open a small floating input box.
+Type a height and press Enter to apply it instantly, without opening the main window.
+See [Quick height input](#quick-height-input) for details.

+### Custom presets

+Add your own named presets at any height.
+When custom presets exist, they replace the built-in presets in the right panel.
+See [Custom presets](#custom-presets) for details.

+### Automatic update notifications

+The scaler silently checks the GitHub releases page shortly after launch.
+If a newer version is available, a notification banner appears at the top of the window with a link to the releases page.

 ### OSCQuery

 With the `tinyoscquery` package installed, the scaler advertises itself on the local network using mDNS.
 VRChat detects it automatically and sends OSC messages to it without any fixed port configuration needed.
 This prevents conflicts with other OSC applications that may be listening on the same ports.
 When OSCQuery is active, VRChat will show a HUD notification that it has found the scaler.
 OSCQuery can be toggled in **Settings → Network**.